 8. Plan for Extras

 Just like your home, a rental property requires more than merely paying the mortgage every month.
 Some extras can sneak up on you if you don’t plan for them.
-Don’t forget to consider these operating costs:

 You’ll want to maintain your property to keep your tenants happy and to make sure they stick around.
 These expenses include the repair or replacement of appliances, plumbing and electrical costs, landscaping fees and trash collection.

 Homeowner Association Fees

-9. Create a Marketing Plan
+9. Decide on Your Marketing Plan

 What is the most important thing you’ll need after purchasing a rental property?
 Tenants.
 To find reliable people with a solid credit history who can afford your rental rate, consider the marketing strategy you’ll need to find them.

 10. Visit the Neighborhood